-BACKGROUND: In the last round of CUPE Local 3906 Unit 2 and McMaster University contract negotiations, CUPE secured a Letter of Understanding that allows for limited, one-time payments for members who complete select training through the Paul R. MacPherson Institute for Leadership, Innovation and Excellence in Teaching prior to August 30, 2021 (when the letter expires).
+BACKGROUND: In the last round of bargaining, which concluded in Fall 2022, your Union secured funds to establish a Training Fund for Sessional Faculty.
+The viability of the current fund is evaluated at the end of each academic year.
+The fund provides limited, one-time payments for members who complete select training through the Paul R. MacPherson Institute for Leadership, Innovation and Excellence in Teaching prior to August 30, 2023.

-The eligible training includes the Learning to Teach Online Course, the Instructional Skills Workshop, and Professor Hippo-on-Campus (Student Mental Health Education Program for Educators and Navigators).
+The eligible training includes the Learning to Teach Online Course, Intensive Workshops, Teaching & Learning Certificates of Completion Program, and Professor Hippo-on-Campus (Student Mental Health Education Program for Educators and Navigators).

-AMOUNT OF THE AWARD: Payment is capped at $75 per member for each completed training, to a maximum of $300 per member.
+AMOUNT OF THE AWARD: Payment is capped at $100 per member for each completed training, to a maximum of $300 per member, per year.

 For more information about the above training opportunities, please visit: https://mi.mcmaster.ca/professional-development/